bingb0t5/im-in/FEATURES.md

 - if a signed-in attendee already has access to a semi-public activity, the app prefers the private link path when they click it
 - shows a subtle count of other upcoming activities in the next 7 days that are not currently visible in public discovery, excluding spam-marked items
 - when the public list is empty, offers a `Create your own activity` CTA
-- links to the public moderation transparency page from the landing page
+- links to the public moderation transparency page

 ### Activity detail page